Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Data-Driven Application to Content Moderation

 \paragraph{Data description.} We provide a general discussion of the \textsc{Active} dataset, and refer the readers to \cite{rizoiu2017expecting} for the detailed data collection process.
 The dataset contains $14,041$ YouTube videos.
 Each video comes with a vector of daily number of views, the daily number of times it is tweeted or shared, and video features such as the category and duration of this video.
 For the purpose of our analysis, we only use the daily number of views.
 The dataset tracks the daily views for a minimum of $119$ days and a maximum of $237$ days among these videos.
 The maximum number of total views is $509,245,784$ and the minimum is $18$.
 See Figure~\ref{fig:example-trajectory} for examples of view trajectories of these videos.

 We generate a dataset of the form \eqref{eq:dataset} for our simulation as follows.
-The dataset contains all videos in the \textsc{Active} dataset and uses the daily number of views as $\view(j,t)$ for a video $j$ and a period $t \leq L = 237.$ We fill the views by zero if the original dataset does not include enough days of views for a video.
-The probability of policy-violating $p\violating(j)$ is a uniform random variable in $[0,1].$ We equally and randomly separate the dataset into a training and a test set. \paragraph{Simulation results.} Figure~\ref{fig:youtube-calibrated} shows our simulation results based on the \textsc{Active} dataset on YouTube videos. $\hindalg$ substantially outperforms $\textsc{pViolating}$ and shows $3.2\%$ to $8.5\%$ reduction in policy-violating views or $7.8\%$ to $25\%$ reviewer-hour savings when compared to $\textsc{pIV}$ or $\textsc{Velocity}$ and when the review ratio is at least $3\%$.
-The results are similar to what we observe in the previous two synthetic simulations (Sections~\ref{sec:paid} and \ref{sec:organic-synthetic}).
+The dataset contains all videos in the \textsc{Active} dataset and uses the daily number of views as $\widetilde{\view}(j,d)$ for a video $j$ and a period $d \leq L = 237.$ We fill the views by zero if the original dataset does not include enough days of views for a video.
+The probability of policy-violating $p\violating(j)$ is a uniform random variable in $[0,1].$ We equally and randomly separate the dataset into a training and a test set. \paragraph{Simulation results.} Recall that the review ratio $r = \mu / \lambda$ captures the average fraction of enqueued contents that can be reviewed by human reviewers.
+Varying the review ratio $r \in \set{R} = \{0.01 + 0.005k\colon 0 \leq k < 40\}$, Figure~\ref{fig:youtube-calibrated} shows the effectiveness of $\hindalg$ compared to the other heuristics considered in Section~\ref{sec:set-up}.
+Letting $\vioviews(\nalg, r)$ be the number of policy-violating views for algorithm $\nalg$ when the review ratio is $r$, the left plot in Figure~\ref{fig:youtube-calibrated} plots $ \vioviews(\nalg, r)$ for $\nalg \in \{\textsc{pViolating}, \textsc{Velocity}, \textsc{pIV}, \hindalg\}$ and different review ratio $r$.
+The plot shows that $\hindalg$ clearly outperforms other algorithms: it achieves at least $3.2\%$ reduction in policy-violating views compared to $\textsc{pIV}$ and $\textsc{Velocity}$ and $17.8\%$ reduction compared to $\textsc{pViolating}$.